hasithperera/RocksatX-WVU/Docs/FPGA direct programming.md

 - [ ] Simulate LFSR in python do a numerical FFT #task
 	- [x] internal `np.random.rand` gives a flat spectrum
 		![| 300](res/Pasted%20image%2020240226220230.png)
 	- [ ] Confirm this with a LFSR simulation in python #task #help #Nilay
-		- Initial simulation shows a gaussian spectrum. if this correct ?
+		- Initial simulation shows a gaussian spectrum. is this correct ?
 		- Generate sample data using python and calculated the data rates/save capacity
 	- [ ] How to verify once I implement this on RP
 - [ ] internal PWM generation (using python)